 Finally, we get the light-front Hamiltonian with the background field as

-The two terms in the first line are the kinetic energy for the gauge field, the background field and the fermion.
-The four terms in the second line can be written collectively as $g\tilde J^\mu_a C^a_\mu$, which include the three-gluon-interaction, the gluon emission and quark-antiquark-pair-production processes.
-The two terms in the third line are the instantaneous-gluon-interaction and the four-gluon-interaction respectively.
-The last line contains the instantaneous-fermion-interaction.
+The two terms in the first line are the kinetic energy for the gauge field, the background field, and the fermion field.
+The four terms in the second line can be written collectively as $g\tilde J^\mu_a C^a_\mu$, which include the three-gluon interaction and the vertex interaction; the latter is responsible for the gluon emission and quark-antiquark-pair-production processes.
+The two terms in the third line are the instantaneous-gluon interaction and the four-gluon interaction respectively.
+The last line contains the instantaneous-fermion interaction.
 For each interaction involving the gluon field, it also involves the background field.
-Since we are interested in the interactions introduced by the background field to the quark, but not the dynamics of the background field itself, we thereby neglect the kinetic energy of the background field and its self interaction in this work.
+Since we are interested in the interactions introduced by the background field to the quark but not the dynamics of the background field itself, we thereby neglect the kinetic energy of the background field and its self interaction in this work.
 In the text, we drop the tilde on all variables to simplify the notations, but their meanings are not changed.